Japan Line: the sweatshirt in Toki material

 The iconic Calvin Klein Jeans sweatshirt.

-For the last few years, the prize for sweat-couture-hype goes to Kenzo, which had a huge boost in its turnover by selling basic embroidered sweatshirts for €200 (hello juicy margins)...
+In recent years, the prize for sweat-couture-hype goes to Kenzo, which has had a huge boost in its turnover by selling basic embroidered sweatshirts for €200 (hello juicy margins)...

-Everything suggests that the sweatshirt has now settled in and will never leave again.
-It's an easy piece, socially accepted without any problem.
+Everything suggests that the sweatshirt is now here to stay.
+It is an easy piece, socially accepted without any problem.

-A bit like the t-shirt (minus the protest side), the sweatshirt has crossed several different strata of society, thus becoming a piece that cuts across several styles.
-It was therefore normal that we were interested in it for our BonneGueule Line...
+A bit like the T-shirt (minus the assertive side), the sweatshirt has crossed several different strata of society, becoming a piece that cuts across several styles.
+It was therefore normal that we would be interested in it for our BonneGueule Line...

 Why a sweatshirt in the Japan Line?